 I usually want summer to go on forever, but I have to admit that I’m a little tired of the season at this point.
 I still love the heaps of tomatoes in my garden and sitting on our porch with a cold one at the end of the day (make mine a kombucha please), but our pace has been pretty much non-stop for the last 2 months.
 Summer has always been a busy time for us, but this year just feels like it’s on another level.
-Daily meditation and a bunch of my other good habits have been on the back burner for a while now.

 Oh, and of course I also get to offer you this simple and GREAT dinner recipe!
 This pasta is a 10 ingredient wonder that takes advantage of all those tomatoes and basil that are everywhere right now.
 You make a simple and tangy basil tahini “cream” of sorts and fold that into pasta with meaty mushrooms and jammy/umami-loaded burst tomatoes.
 It’s flavourful, wholesome, simple, streamlined, and SO seasonal.
 All the things we love over here, right?
 Hope that you enjoy it and that your summer is winding down beautifully :)

 Basil Tahini Pasta with Mushrooms & Burst Tomatoes